 Transportation Department as soon as possible.
 Parents are

-require one month's notice when cancelling a pre-authorized debit.
+require two weeks' notice when cancelling a pre-authorized debit.

-A bus pass application must be filled out to receive a bus pass.
+A bus pass application must be completed to receive a bus pass.

 guarantee of processing times.
 The parent/guardian is responsible for the

 transportation of the student until they receive their bus pass from the school. *No temporary passes will be issued, and you will not be able to ride the bus until you receive your bus pass*

 My child has a lost or damaged bus pass, can they get a new pass?

 pass is lost or damaged in any way a replacement bus pass application can be filled out through your Parent Portal

 and clicking on SchoolEngage.
 The link for the Parent Portal can also be found on the Busing page.
 This form is called "Replacement Bus Pass Application".

 What if my child missed getting off at their bus stop?